New dimension spectra: finer information on scaling and homogeneity: An example with non-monotonic spectra

-\begin{proof} Again, for any $R>0$, there is an integer such that:
+\begin{proof} Again, for any $R>0$, there is an integer $k$ such that

-All the computation steps are the same as in the proof of lemma \ref{L1}, unfortunately because of the small fractional part of $\log_{\alpha}\frac{1}{\theta}$, write $\log_{\alpha}\frac{1}{\theta}=m+c$ where $m$ is the integer part and $c$ is the fractional part which is assumed to be small, we have now four cases to compute:

-Inside each case, we omit the integer part symbols $[.]$ because we can always use the argument in the proof of lemma \ref{L1} to get rid of the $[.]$ symbols and obtain the asymptotic behaver of $N(B(x,R),R^{1/\theta})$.
+The calculation may now proceed as in the proof of Lemma \ref{L1} but with $\theta$ very close to, but smaller than, $\theta'$.
+Write $\log_{\alpha}\frac{1}{\theta}=m+c$ where $m$ is the integer part and $c$ is the fractional part which is assumed to be small.
+We have now four cases, which we consider in turn.
+In each case, we drop the integer part symbols $[.]$ because we are only interested in the asymptotic behaviour of $N(B(x,R),R^{1/\theta})$.